dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 While Angular developers were and _are_ eager to try Angular 2, adoption can be challenging.
 Many of us have Angular 1 apps in development or maintenance and aren't in a position to migrate them to Angular 2 due to tight deadlines, budget constraints, client or management reluctance, etc. Angular 1 is [still being maintained](https://github.com/angular/angular.js/blob/master/CHANGELOG.md); in fact, at time of writing [Angular 1.6 is in release candidate](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#160-rc0-bracing-vortex-2016-10-26) and Angular 1 apps are not about to go away.

-> **NOTE:** [Angular 2 uses SemVer (Semantic Versioning)](http://angularjs.blogspot.com/2016/10/versioning-and-releasing-angular.html?view=classic).
+> **Note:** [Angular 2 uses SemVer (Semantic Versioning)](http://angularjs.blogspot.com/2016/10/versioning-and-releasing-angular.html?view=classic).
 This means that unlike Angular 1, there will no longer be breaking changes in point releases.
 Currently, version 3.0 is scheduled for launch in early 2017.

 ## Migrate vs. Upgrade

 Angular 2 is a powerful and attractive platform.
 Many developers will have their first opportunity to dig in when they tackle migrating an existing Angular 1 app to Angular 2.
 At this time, **_upgrading_** the original codebase is extremely difficult: Angular 2 is not an iteration of Angular 1.
-Moving between them is more straightforward when **_migrating_** to a fresh build that implements the same features on a new platform.
+Moving between them is more straightforward when **_migrating_** to a fresh build that translates the same features on the new platform.

 We'll walk through the process of migrating an Angular 1 app to Angular 2.
 Our Angular 1 project is relatively small but it represents a scalable, real-world Single Page Application.
 After following this tutorial, you should have a better understanding of how to get started with Angular 2 and how features from Angular 1 translate to Angular 2.

-**This tutorial assumes you are comfortable developing apps with AngularJS version 1.x.** If you're just looking to learn Angular 2, check out resources like [Angular 2 Authentication](https://auth0.com/blog/angular-2-authentication/) and [Getting Started with Angular 2](https://school.scotch.io/getting-started-with-angular-2).
+**This tutorial assumes you are comfortable developing apps with AngularJS version 1.x.** If you're looking to learn Angular 2 without an Angular 1 comparison, check out resources like [Angular 2 Authentication](https://auth0.com/blog/angular-2-authentication/) and [Getting Started with Angular 2](https://school.scotch.io/getting-started-with-angular-2).

 ## Angular 1 "ng1-dinos"

-Our Angular 1 app is called **ng1-dinos** and the code is available at the [ng1-dinos GitHub repo](https://github.com/auth0-blog/ng1-dinos).
+Our Angular 1 app is called **ng1-dinos**.
+The code is available at the [ng1-dinos GitHub repo](https://github.com/auth0-blog/ng1-dinos).
 It has the following features:

 * Routing (dinosaurs listing with individual detail pages)
 * Filtering (search for dinosaurs by name)
 * Calls an [external Node API](https://github.com/auth0-blog/sample-nodeserver-dinos) to get dinosaur data
 * SCSS and [Bootstrap CSS](http://getbootstrap.com/css/)
 * Custom off-canvas navigation
-* Metadata factory to provide dynamic `<title>`
+* Metadata factory to provide dynamic `<title>`s
 * [Gulp](http://gulpjs.com/) build
 * Guided by the [Angular 1 Style Guide](https://github.com/johnpapa/angular-styleguide/tree/master/a1#angular-1-style-guide)
 * Scalability